HenrikLeutscher/HenrikLeutscher/README.md

 Video Editing (Premiere Pro, Capcut)
 ```

-🌱 Currently getting more familiar with JavaScript, moving into react soon.
+🌱 Currently getting more familiar with React.

 📫 You can reach me here: